silky/chrisdone-homepage/posts/blackout.markdown

 Sometimes, you see something that makes you re-evaluate your habits.
 You realise your habits don't give you much entertainment, learnings or happiness.
-You think about other activiates that are better for your personal development, your perspective and your education.
+You think about other activities that are better for your personal development, your perspective and your education.
 You think more about the things you would like to learn, the places you would like to travel to, performances and gatherings